-Surf Gate, especially when teamed with the Power Wedge II, offers the most innovative wake-production in the industry.
-As with the Power Wedge II, control of the two transom-mounted gates is through the 12" MaliView touch screen as explained in the Dashes and Video Screen section of this Owner's Manual.
-The Surf Gates can also be controlled by the optional rotary control knob offered in the Sport Dash; the optional steering wheel controls; or the optional Surf Band.
+Surf Gate, in conjunction with the Auto-Set Wedge, offers the most innovative wake-production in the industry.
+Control of the two transom-mounted gates is through the center screen on the dash, or by the optional Surf Band, as explained in the Instrument Panel, Switches and Buttons section of this Owner's Manual.

 The gates are controlled by selecting the desired surf side of the boat (port/left or starboard/right).
 When a gate is deployed, the actual desired surf wake will be created on the opposite side of the boat.
 For example, when the left wake is desired, select the left arrow; the right/starboard gate will be the gate that will deploy.
 The gate will deploy only between the speeds of seven (7) mph and thirteen (13) mph.
 While the boat is underway, the surf wake can be transferred from one side to the other in less than three (3) seconds.
-While the transfer is occurring, there is an indicator horn on the transom that signals to boarders/surfers when the surf wake is about to transfer from one side to the other.
-There is also an indicator light, offered with the optional tower light package, that will also indicate the surf wake is transferring.
-This can be deactivated as explained in the Dashes and Video Screen section of this Owner's Manual.
+While the transfer is occurring, there is an indicator horn on the transom that signals to boarders/ surfers when the surf wake is about to transfer from one side to the other.